Adam Alsing: Biography

 Alsing grew up in Karlstad in Värmland, and also in Sollefteå in Ångermanland.
 He worked as a disc jockey during his high school years in Karlstad.
 He started his career as a presenter for several local shows broadcast from Värmland on Sveriges Radio.

 When TV4 started its broadcasts in 1990, he debuted as a television presenter for Twist & Shout.
 In 1991, he became the presenter of the dating show Tur i kärlek (Love at First Sight) along with Agneta Sjödin, and presented over 100 episodes of the show.
 In 1993, he moved to TV3 and started presenting his own talk show called Adam.
 In the mid-1990s, Alsing, along with Nikola Söderlund, started the production company "Think Big Productions"; they produced the shows Utmanarna on TV3 and Måndagsklubben on Kanal 5.

 Alsing presented the Swedish version of Big Brother between 2000 and 2004 on Kanal 5, as well as the reality series Masterplan in 2005.
 Between 2006 and 2007, he presented Jeopardy! on TV4, taking over for Magnus Härenstam.
 Basshunter recorded two songs for Adam Alsing "Boten Adam" and "Sitter i luren och väntar på Adam Alsing".
-The first song become one of the most downloaded ringtones in Sweden in October 2006 and the second song was released on compilation album Mix Megapol 1 in 2008.
+The first song became one of the most downloaded ringtones in Sweden in October 2006 and the second song was released on compilation album Mix Megapol 1 in 2008.
 Between 2009 and 2011, he presented Sveriges värsta bilförare (Sweden's Worst Driver) on TV4.

 Between 5 September 2011 and 5 April 2012, Alsing presented Adam Live, a live talk show, on TV3, and in 2014, he presented Big Brother again, this time on Kanal 9.
 Alsing participated as a contestant in På spåret in 2011 along with Stefan Holm; the show was broadcast on SVT.